 by Clive Collins

 ABOUT THE AUTHOR: Born in Leicester, England, Clive Collins has spent the greater part of his life working as a teacher in Ireland, Sierra Leone, and Japan.
-He is the author of two novels, The Foreign Husband (Marion Boyars) and Sachiko’s Wedding (Marion Boyars/ Penguin Books).
+He is the author of two novels, The Foreign Husband (Marion Boyars) and Sachiko’s Wedding (Marion Boyars/Penguin Books).
 Misunderstandings, a collection of short stories, was joint-winner of the Macmillan Silver PEN Award in 1994.
-More recently his work has appeared in online journals such as Penny, Cecile’s Writers, The Story Shack, and terrain.org.
+More recently his work has appeared in online journals such as Penny, Cecile’s Writers, and The Story Shack.
 He was a short-listed finalist in the 2009 Flannery O’Connor Award for Short Fiction.
-A chapbook of his short stories is to be published by Red Bird Chapbooks in 2017.